Monastery of Santa Maria, El Puig

 Open: Tue- Sat

-As reported in the "Llibre dels Fets", the Enesa castle was located on the hill in front of which the monastery is located, a key Muslim fortress in the conquest of Balansiya (Valencia).
-The conquest of this, surrounded by an epic and religious legend, led the king to the desire to found a monastery precisely in this place, donating these lands to Arnau de Cardona, master of the Order of Mercy.
-Of this initial foundation, which would be a simple Reconquista chapel, there is no trace left, except for the doorway of the current church, but which is not in its original location.
+As the «Llibre dels Fets» tells us, the hill in front of which the monastery is located was the site of the Enesa castle, a key Muslim fortress in the conquest of Balansiya (Valencia).
+The conquest of this castle, surrounded by an epic and religious legend, led the king to the desire to found a monastery precisely in this place, donating these lands to Arnau de Cardona, master of the Order of the Temple.
+Of this initial foundation, which was to be a simple chapel of Reconquista, there is no trace left, except for the doorway of the current church, but it is not in its original location.
 This monastery was originally fortified.

 January 1 (Closed)